meelgroup/arjun-gis/README.md

-# Arjun-GIS
+# gismo

 A minimal group independent support (GIS) calculator.
-Using the original idea of MIS and B+E, with quick fused queries, using inverted and mass queries for fast heuristic search.
 This tool builds on [Arjun](https://github.com/meelgroup/arjun), and is written for the paper

 > *Solving the Identifying Code Set Problem with Grouped Independent Support*, Anna L.D.
 Latour, Arunabha Sen, Kuldeep S. Meel, IJCAI 2023.

-Note that the simplification part of Arjun contains code from SharpSAT-td by Tuukka Korhonen and Matti Jarvisalo, see [this PDF](https://raw.githubusercontent.com/Laakeri/sharpsat-td/main/description.pdf) and [this code](https://github.com/Laakeri/sharpsat-td) for details.
-Note that treewidth-decomposition is _not_ part of Arjun.

 ## How to Build
 To build on Linux, you will need the following: